APrettyCoolProgram/DotfilesAndGistsEtc/template/ProjData/about-this-folder.md

 * Static text and configuration files
 * Datafiles required for development
 * Project documentation and help files

+Data that is created or modified by a project should be stored in the **AppData** folders.

 ## Structure
 Each of the following sub-folders may have its own structure.